reliablerascal/fl-legislation-etl/README.md

 * publish the web app for public use
 * document data definitions for web app data sources

+See [changelog.md](docs/changelog.md) for info on most recent updates.

 ### Key Terminology
 Following are definitions of key terminology used throughout this project:
 * **Party loyalty** is a legislator’s tendency to vote with or against their party.
 1 = most loyal, 0 = least loyal.